 Ribeira Brava is an independent city on the isolated island of Madeira, in the Portuguese Autonomous Region.
 It runs along the southern coast east of Ponta do Sol.
 The municipality earned its name for its magnificent gushing river.
 The name Ribeira Brava translates to "The Angry River".
 During the rainy seasons, the river becomes rapidly turbulent as it makes its way to the sea.
 It is also notorious for inflicting havoc over 8 km (5 Miles) of the route.
 The beauty and charm of this town make it an ideal destination for snowbirds who are looking for a tranquil location to nest for the winter.

-- Activities in Ribeira Brava, Madeira, Portugal in the winter
+- 0.5 Activities in Ribeira Brava, Madeira, Portugal in the fall, winter, or spring

 Why should people visit during the winter?